 How long do Gritin resistance bands typically last with regular use?

-What's the actual resistance range in kg/pounds for each band colour?
+What's the actual resistance level of each Gritin band colour?

-Are these bands suitable for people with latex allergies?
+Are these bands suitable for tall people or long-limbed exercises?

 Ready to buy?
 Check the latest price on Amazon.